ramyodev/Willhaben-Grabber/README.md

 > This is a simple grabber written in Python which helps you to grab products from Willhaben.at

 ## General info
 The tool generates a search link based on user input and filters the number of possible products from the results page.Afterwards you enter a number of products to be grabbed and the tool creates a results folder and grabs the products.
 For each product the title, price, description, location and all images are downloaded.
-Additionally all images will be cropped.
+Additionally all images will be cropped and all metadata will be deleted.

 ## Technologies
 * Used Python Version: Python 3.7